 Badbury Rings is an Iron Age hill fort in east Dorset, England.
 It was in the territory of the Durotriges.
 In the Roman era a temple was located immediately west of the fort, and there was a Romano-British town known as Vindocladia a short distance to the south-west.Iron AgeBadbury Rings sits 327ft above sea level.
-There are two main phases of construction; the first covered and was defend by multiple ditches, while the second was more than twice the size, covering 16.6ha and defended by a single ditch and rampart.
+There are two main phases of construction; the first covered and was defended by multiple ditches, while the second was more than twice the size, covering 16.6ha and defended by a single ditch and rampart.
 Bronze Age round barrows in the vicinity demonstrate an earlier use of the area.Until 1983 Badbury Rings was privately owned as part of the Kingston Lacy estate, and the owners discouraged investigation of the site.
 The site now belongs to the National Trust.
 A survey of the hillfort by the RCHME was begun in 1993.
 The summit area was cleared of undergrowth by the National Trust in 1997 and the conifer plantation was thinned out.
 This allowed the RCHME to complete the survey in 1998, which recorded 28 potential hut sites within the ramparts, although some depressions are probably caused by uprooted trees.
 The first excavations, led by Martin Papworth, took place in 2004, when three evaluation trenches were dug.
 Almost all of the pottery found was dated to the Late Iron Age.
 The current evidence does not suggest that the hillfort was a principal settlement in the Early Iron Age.
-It seems likely that the hillfort became depopulated towards the end of the Late Iron Age, perhaps as the Vindocladia settlement near Shapwick developed.Use our Wimborne Minster trip itinerary builder to add Badbury Rings and other attractions to your Wimborne Minster vacation plans.
+It seems likely that the hillfort became depopulated towards the end of the Late Iron Age, perhaps as the Vindocladia settlement near Shapwick developed.To visit Badbury Rings and get the most from your holiday in Wimborne Minster, create itinerary details personal to you using our Wimborne Minster online visit planner .

 Create an itinerary including Badbury Rings